All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 recorded by an inscription over it.
 Donovan

-Chapel of St. Catherine aka della Passione
+Chapel of St. Catherine of the Wheel aka della Passione

 Masaccio, stimulated by his affection and love for art, determined to go to Rome, in order to learn and to surpass others; and this he did.
 And having acquired very great fame there, he painted for Cardinal San Clemente (Branda Castiglioni) a chapel in the Church of S. Clemente, wherein he made in fresco the Passion of Christ, with the Thieves on the Cross, and the stories of S. Catherine the martyr.